-Please see: Dynamic Automation Modes on page 356 for a description of the automation mode switches.
+Please see: Dynamic Automation Transport Modes on page 418 for a description of the automation mode switches.

-When a grouped control is clicked, all other members of the group are shown with a yellow box around them.
+When a grouped control is clicked, all other members of the group have a yellow L at the bottom left-hand corner.

 Offset